-To help protect the urban treescape, there are some strict rules under the Biosecurity Act that are aimed at stopping the spread of Dutch elm disease within and out of the Auckland Region.
+To help protect the urban treescape, there are some strict rules under the Biosecurity Act that are aimed at stopping the spread of Dutch elm disease.

 About Elm Trees

 Elms are prominent in the urban treescape as specimen trees in parks, street trees and in private gardens.

 Many iconic and historic elms can be found all over NZ including in Auckland, Hamilton, Cambridge and Christchurch.
 Tāmaki Makaurau/Auckland is alone estimated to have approximately 30,000 elm trees.

 The most common species are Dutch, golden and variegated elms, but there are many more.

 Signs and Symptoms of Dutch Elm Disease

 The fungus can infect most species of elm (Ulmus spp) & is often is carried between trees by the bark beetle Scolytus multistriatus which feeds & breeds on elms.

 The first sign that a tree is infected by the disease is curling & ‘flagging’ of leaves, often on an individual branch or on a collection of branches in one part of the tree’s crown.
 The leaves then turn brown & most branches die.